Mordechai Bentov: Political career

 On 14 May 1948 Bentov was one of the 37 people to sign Israel's declaration of independence, and was appointed Minister of Labour and Construction in the provisional government.

+According to a February 26, 2026 Haaretz investigation, the protocols of relevant Israeli government meetings from 1948 have not been fully released even after nearly 80 years, though portions of ministerial exchanges have been opened in recent years following pressure on the State Archives. one meeting, Minister Mordechai Bentov remarked that “it is easy to expel Arabs, Hitler was the first,” and that “everything we do is contrary to international conventions.”

 In 1949 he was elected to the first Knesset as a member of Mapam.
 He was re-elected in 1951 and 1955, after which he was appointed Minister of Development, a post he held until 1961.
 Although he lost his seat in the 1965 elections, he was appointed Minister of Housing by Levi Eshkol, remaining in the position until 1969.

 He died at his home in Mishmar HaEmek on 18 January 1985 aged 84, and was buried on the kibbutz.
 His sister Shulamit died the following month and was also buried at Mishmar HaEmek.